 January 30, 2016

-Cynics say it's a memorial to a boondoggle.
-Locals say it's a memorial to Mayer's mining history.
-In an unwitting way, it's also a memorial to the end of World War I.
+Cynics say it was a memorial to a boondoggle.
+Locals say it was a memorial to Mayer's mining history.
+In an unwitting way, it was also a memorial to the end of World War I.

-Whatever one wants to call it, the old smokestack becomes an official "antique" in 2017, celebrating its 100th anniversary then.
+Whatever one wants to call it, the old smokestack celebrated its 100th anniversary in 2017.

-For commuters it marks that one is 17 miles away from Prescott Valley.
-To tourists it's an oddity.
-But the 129.5 foot-high tower which sits as a silent sentry over the town of Mayer, has an interesting history.
+For commuters it used to mark that one is 17 miles away from Prescott Valley.
+To tourists it was an oddity.
+But the 129.5 foot-high tower which sat as a silent sentry over the town of Mayer, had an interesting history.

 It was meant to carry smoke into the sky from the smelting of precious metals mined around Mayer.
 It was never used for that.
 In fact, it was never even finished!